NeoUCF/MinotaurProblems/README.md

 ### Correctness, Efficiency, and Evaluation:
 In `MinotaurVase.java`, I chose the 3rd strategy of using a queue.
 The main library that I used to implement this queue was by using the Semaphore Class's built in queue to keep track of the ordering an fairness of the guests.
 By allowing only 1 permit, the Semaphore locks the other attempted acquiring guests and places them in a queue.
 To help randomize the acquiring of a permit, I made the guest thread sleep a random amount of time prior to an acquire.

 The Efficiency of the program is expected to be O(n) time since the program ends when all n guests have viewed the vase.
 When a guest is ready to acquire a permit, the guest will then be placed in a queue waiting for their turn.
+Emperically, it was also viewed from the number of iterations that the solution ran around 2n iterations before ending, so the runtime is O(n).

 After running many tests, it was found that:
 - The average time for 10 guests was 17 milliseconds.